IQSS/dataverse/doc/sphinx-guides/source/developers/unf/unf-v6.rst

 | Sort the printable UTF8 representations of the individual UNFs in the POSIX locale sort order.
 | Apply the UNF algorithm to the resulting vector of character strings.

-Do note the **sorting** part, above, it is important!
+Do note the **sorting** part is important!
 In a vector of observations, the order is important; changing the order of observations changes the UNF.
 A data frame, however, is considered an unordered set of individual vectors.
 I.e., re-arranging the order in which data variable columns occur in an R or Stata file should not affect the UNF.
 Hence the UNFs of individual variables are sorted, before the combined UNF of the data frame is calculated.

 **IIb.
 Similarly, combine the UNFs for a set of data frames to form a single UNF that represents an entire research study ("dataset").**

-Again, the UNF of a study (dataset) with a single file = the UNF of the file; for more than one file, calculate the study UNF as described above.
+Again, the UNF of a study (dataset) with a single file = the UNF of the file; for more than one file, calculate the study UNF in the same way as for data frame with multiple variables.

 Using a consistent UNF version and level of precision across an entire dataset is recommended when calculating the UNFs of individual data objects.